Ponvayal: Plot

 Sengodan owns 10 acres of land, known as "Ponvayal" (Golden Farm).
 It is rumoured that fortune in gold is buried in Ponvayal.
 Sengodan loves his cousin Semba.
-Esraj, a counterfeiter, plans to obtain at the fortune.
+Esraj, a counterfeiter, plans to obtain the fortune.
 He seeks the help of a graduate Bangaru and his lover.
 Unknown to Esraj, a policeman and an actress work against him and the crafty couple succeed in foiling the plans of Esraj.
 Sengodan is later arrested on a charge of attempting to murder Bangaru, but the policeman, with help from his girlfriend, discovers the truth and Sengodan is exonerated.